 - A thriving colony (no point in splitting a weak one)

-6 Steps to Splitting a Beehive with a New Queen for Swarm Control Purposes
+6 Steps to Splitting a Hive with a New Queen for Swarm Control Purposes

 I’ve broken down how to do a beehive split for swarm control purposes into six easy-to-follow steps.
 Let’s now dive into the nuts and bolts of splitting hives.